 - The NEF shall securely expose network capabilities and events provided by 3GPP NFs to AF.

-- The NEF shall provide a means for the AF to securely provide information to 3GPP network and may authenticate, authorize and assist in throttling the AF.
+- The NEF shall provide means for the AF to securely provide information to 3GPP network and may authenticate, authorize and assist in throttling the AF.

 - The NEF shall be able to translate the information received from the AF to the one sent to internal 3GPP NFs, and vice versa.